pophero110/Tic-tac-toe/README.md

 2. create folders to organize files ✅
 3. add global scoreboard
 4. fix tieGameSound load error on production ✅
+5. add a footer that includes GitHub repo, LinkedIn and copyright
+6. testing what happen if there is more than one room

 # Hurdle